-Miscarriage is such an individual experience, that miscarriage treatment and procedures are different for everybody.
+Early pregnancy loss is such an individual experience, that the treatment and procedures around it are different for everybody.

 If you’ve been for an ultrasound and it’s been determined that you have lost your baby, or you have had to make the heartbreaking decision to terminate your pregnancy for medical reasons such as a confirmed chromosomal or genetic issue with your baby, in general the treatment and procedures available to you are:

 (a) wait to miscarry naturally